 If you do, make a claim as soon as you're out of work.
 Many policies are dependent on getting unemployment benefits and may require you to have been in work for a certain length of time.
 It's very important to check the terms straight away as taking temporary work may invalidate your claim.

 If you are turned down for a claim due to a reason you did not expect, check to see if you have been mis-sold the policy (see the PPI Reclaiming Guide), in which case you can reclaim the cost of the insurance.

 Check for cheaper car insurance

 Scandalously, the unemployed often (though not always) pay higher rates for their car insurance.
 You should inform your provider if you're out of work.
-If your policy's changed, see if it's worth cancelling and moving elsewhere, as you don't need to be at renewal to change insurer.
+If your policy's changed, see if it's worth cancelling and moving elsewhere, as you don't need to be at renewal to change insurer (though exit fees may apply).
 Cheap Insurance Guides: Car, Van, Motorbike.